11301858/XAISuite/README.md

 brew install xaisuitecli
 ``

+XAISuite 2.0.0 is not backward-compatible with XAISuite 1.0.8.
+If you want to install version 1.0.8, simply type:
+``
+pip install XAISuite==1.0.8
+``

 ## Getting Started

 For comprehensive example code and an introduction to the library, see the Demo Folder.
 The Demo folder is never fully complete and we will add more and more tutorials as the project progresses.

 If you are looking for a model or dataset to use, [sklearn](https://scikit-learn.org/stable/) has several cool options.

-Examples of graphs and tables generated by the XAISuite Library can be found [here](https://drive.google.com/drive/u/2/folders/10t4_GYDPJl2sM9hDOuezbum-yqKpN4fc).
+Examples of graphs and tables generated by the XAISuite version 1.0.8 can be found [here].(https://drive.google.com/drive/u/2/folders/10t4_GYDPJl2sM9hDOuezbum-yqKpN4fc).

 Follow the instructions in individual folder READMEs for further installation instructions.

-Below, we include an example of explaining a Tensorflow Keras Model as a demonstration of what XAISuite can accomplish.
-This example was partially taken from the SciKeras Getting Started Example to help beginners learning Tensorflow.
+Below, we include an example of explaining a Support Vector Classifier Model as a demonstration of what XAISuite can accomplish.

 ```python
 from xaisuite import*